How to Get Rid of Relatives (and Unwanted House Guests)

 Relative Health Risks

 While relatives often keep their own dens tidy, they have no such intentions for your home and will leave messes everywhere.
 This can attract smaller pests, such as ants, flies, and cockroaches.
+They can also be quite destructive when they encounter fragile objects, and may leave an odor behind when they nest on your furniture.

 Be sure to seek medical attention if you’ve been exposed to relatives longer than one week.